probcomp/Gen.jl/docs/src/ref/modeling.md

 return z4
 ```

 The functions must also satisfy the following rules:

+- Default argument values are not supported. and will be ignored by the parser if specified.

 - `@trace` expressions cannot appear anywhere in the function body except for as the outer-most expression on the right-hand side of a statement.